graphql/graphql-wg/rfcs/AbstractFilter/MatchesSpec.md

 }
 ```

-The result of applying the transform would be:
+The result of applying the document transform would be:

 ```graphql example
 {